 Circular Economy: Does a Perfect System Exist?

 Can we stop climate change within our current economic system?
-While some people think so, others don’t think it’s possible - that the whole system needs to change.
+While some people think so, others don’t think it’s possible.
 In this chapter, we’ll look at some of the ideas about how we could make a change...

 The ‘economy’ is itself an invention - something humans have made up.
 It’s actually changed a lot since it started!
 This means that capitalism with always increasing growth doesn’t have to be the main economic system.
 A different system might make it easier to stop climate change and other types of environmental damage.
 But finding good alternatives is tricky!